hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/19_TILAKV_CHIROL.md

-was almost a misnomer to speak of Indian unrest, that it was confined only to Hindus living in the Urban areas of Mahratta Deccan, the Cental Provinces, Bengal and the Punjab and that with respect to such " repres- sion meant nothing more cruel than the application of surgery to diseased growths j" " and as " it is impossi- ble that we should ever concede to India the rights of Self-Go vemment, § " Sir Valentine suggested some minor changes of policy for the permanence of the British Rule and the well-being of India.
+was almost a misnomer to speak of Indian unrest, that it was confined only to Hindus living in the Urban areas of Mahratta Deccan, the Cental Provinces, Bengal and the Punjab and that with respect to such " repression meant nothing more cruel than the application of surgery to diseased growths" " and as " it is impossible that we should ever concede to India the rights of Self-Government, Sir Valentine suggested some minor changes of policy for the permanence of the British Rule and the well-being of India.